The 3 Wildly Expensive Things I Bought This Year That I Absolutely Do Not Regret Because They’re Spectacular

 So I thought I’d show you 4 such investment pieces where I used this tactic, felt deeply haunted, ruminated even more, potentially had dreams about them, and finally succumbed.
 I warn you, the prices are extreme.
 But when I use my other tactic which is breaking things down into cost-per-wear to make sense of the price, they’re all cheap.
 Free, even.

-2. Possibly the best fitting pants I’ve ever owned in my life
+1. Possibly the best fitting pants I’ve ever owned in my life

-WHAT: G Label By Goop Jackie Pant*
+WHAT: Gwyn Jackie Pant*

-Im quite sure this is the most money I’ve ever spent on a pair of pants, but I tried these on in the Goop store last fall, used my method, and then by the time I decided I couldn’t live without them because they were absolutely the best fitting pants I had ever heaved over my backside, they were sold out.
+I’m quite sure this is the most money I’ve ever spent on a pair of pants, but I tried these on in the Goop store last fall, used my method, and then by the time I decided I couldn’t live without them because they were absolutely the best fitting pants I had ever heaved over my backside, they were sold out.
 I took it as a sign.
 I also took it as a sign when I saw them come back in stock a while back, and pounced.
 They are the most well-made, brilliantly designed pants possibly of all time.
 The front and back V shaped yoke does miraculous things to the body, and the slightly higher waist in the back creates such a gorgeous silhouette

 I can scarcely believe it’s me inside them.
 Here’s a side shot because I do think they win for best profile of all time: